okeeffed/cheat-sheets/GraphQL/GraphQL.md

 For future projects, you will need to install `apollo-client`, `react-apollo` and maybe `connect-mongo` if you are using a third party store.
 The following imports are required for the app.

+In the code below, we have even passed an empty object to the ApolloClient - it can make assumptions.

 ```
 import ApolloClient from 'apollo-client';
 import { ApolloProvider } from 'react-apollo';